accordproject/techdocs/docs/accordproject.md

 title: Overview
 ---

-The Accord Project is an Open Source, open standards, non-profit corporation working to transform contract management and contract automation by digitizing contracts.
+The Accord Project is an open source, non-profit, initative working to transform contract management and contract automation by digitizing contracts.

-The Accord Project has created the following Open Source software packages:
+The Accord Project provides an open, industry-driven, specification and implementation for smart legal contracts that includes the leading law firms and blockchain technology organizations in the world.
+The Project has created the following Open Source software packages:
 - [Cicero](cicero.md): reusable executable templates for contracts and clauses.
 - [Ergo](ergo.md): a functional domain specific language used to define the executable logic for templates
 - [Model Repository](model-repository.md) : a repository of Open Source data models for use in Cicero template and Ergo logic